-Administration Track - Choose 1 course above as well as the following:
+Administration Track - Choose 42 hours above as well as the following:

 Kubernetes Administration (18 Hours): This Kubernetes Administration course covers the topics of the CKA (Certified Kubernetes Administrator) exam.
 Topics covered include installation, application lifecycle managment, networking, storage, security, scheduling, logging, maintenance, and troubleshooting of Kubernetes.

 Advanced DevSecOps for Software Engineers and Architects Certificate - 90 Hour